CruGlobal/appbuilder_docs/docs/develop/setup/Setup.md

 ?
 Do you want to expose the DB : Yes
 ?
 What port do you want the DB to listen on: 3306
 ?
 Enter the password for the DB Root User? root
 ?
-Which Docker Tags to use [main, develop, latest]: latest ?
+Which Docker Tags to use [master, develop, latest]: latest ?
 Authentication type: login
 ?
 Enter the URL for the auth service redirect: http://localhost:8080 ?
 Do you want to enable the RELAY service : No